ans9611/Predictive_InsureCalc/README.md

-# PacificWave PremiumPredictor
+# Predictive Insurance Premium Calculator

-Welcome to PacificWave PremiumPredictor, a machine learning-driven application designed to predict medical insurance premiums based on user input.
+Welcome to Predictive Insurance Premium Calculator, a machine learning-driven application designed to predict medical insurance premiums based on user input.
 This project leverages cutting-edge technology to provide accurate and personalized premium estimates, enhancing decision-making for both insurers and policyholders.

 ## Project Overview

-PacificWave PremiumPredictor is a full-stack application that combines a user-friendly interface with a robust backend to deliver quick and reliable insurance premium predictions.
+Predictive Insurance Premium Calculator is a full-stack application that combines a user-friendly interface with a robust backend to deliver quick and reliable insurance premium predictions.
 Built using React for the frontend and Flask for the backend, this app integrates a machine learning model trained on real-world data to offer insights into premium calculations.

 ## Features